 I battled with postpartum depression silently for a long time and didn’t speak a word of it to anyone, nor did I have any intention to.

-Her story was a worst case scenario, but I dreaded what others would think of me if they knew the dark thoughts and feelings that I battled with while I had postpartum depression.
+As a fellow mother with postpartum depression, I realized that I needed to do something to help others understand maternal mental illness.
+Her story was a worst case scenario, but I dreaded what others would think of me if they knew the dark thoughts and feelings that I battled with due to postpartum depression.

 It shouldn’t take a tragedy like that to encourage someone to speak up but it made me realize two important things:

 2.)
 We need to annihilate the stigma of postpartum depression.